The largest lava eruptions on Earth

 The Karoo continental flood basalts were emplaced on the juxtaposed land masses of Africa and Antarctica during the early stages of the breakup of the Gondwana supercontinent at Jurassic times (~180 million years ago).
 About 2,000,000 km3 (~100 times the volume of the Baltic Sea) of basaltic magma was emplaced in and on to the crust in a time scale of a few million years

-Guidelines of the research
+Outlines of the research

 One of key obstacles in resolving the origin of flood basalts stems from the fact that flood basalt magmas generally have been strongly modified by crystal fractionation and contamination during ascent.
 Specifically, strong interaction with crust adjacent to magma conduits hinders characterization of the original magma compositions derived from deep mantle sources.
 Understanding of deep subcontinental mantle is fundamentally important for resolving the mysteries of flood basalt magmatism, however.
 Was the mantle source of flood basalts compositionally exceptional?
 Was the mantle exceptionally hot?
+The challenging objective of VALVE is to obtain information on the volatile element contents in the Karoo flood basalts.
+These data are valuable for addressing the origin of the magmas, but they will also provide valuable information on the environmental effects of the great magma eruptions.
+Emissions of sulfur dioxide, carbon dioxide, halogens and mercury have probably caused extinctions of life forms, but few direct measurements of volatile species are available.
+We aim to study the volatile geochemistry using small inclusions of lava within crystals.

 - Department of Terrestrial Magnetism, Carnegie Institution of Washington (Washington DC, USA)